qexat/w-tmp-vscode/docs/README.md

 ### Linux/macOS

 Create a folder named `w.w-language-0.0.1` in `$HOME/.vscode/extensions/` and put the files inside.
 Normally, you just have to reload VS Code.

 ### Windows

-No idea what is VS Code extensions path.
+No idea what is VS Code extensions' path.
 Perhaps in `C:\Program Data\`?
 If you find it, just do the same as for Linux/macOS but using this path instead.